evalf/nutils/docs/intro.rst

 Nutils can be installed via the `Python Package Index
 <https://pypi.org/project/nutils/>`_ or cloned from `Github
 <https://github.com/nutils/nutils>`_.
 Once properly configured, the best way to
-get going is by studying the :ref:`examples` that demonstrate implementations of several solid and fluid mechanics problems.
+get going is by reading the :ref:`tutorial` and by studying the :ref:`examples` that demonstrate implementations of several solid and fluid mechanics problems.

 Installation